open-estuary/estuary/README.md

   More detail about what is in `<project root>/build/<platform>/doc`please refer to https://github.com/open-estuary/estuary/tree/master/doc

 4. Prebuilt binaries
-  To use prebuilt binaries directly, please refer to http://open-estuary.org/estuary-download.
+  To use prebuilt binaries directly, please refer to http://download.open-estuary.org/.

+  NOTE:

+  `releases` directory is formal version which all binary files located in.

+  `pre-releases` directory is nonformal version like Estuary  2.2 rc<number> which all binary files located in.

 5. Contact us
 ================